ericbenwa/ballpark-deal/_pages/glossary.md

 ## Insurance
 Insurance is a contract, represented by a policy, in which an individual or entity receives financial protection or reimbursement against losses from an insurance company.
 [Learn More](https://www.investopedia.com/terms/i/insurance.asp)

+## Interest Only (IO)
+An interest only loan is a loan in which the borrower pays only the interest for some or all of the term, with the principal balance unchanged during the interest only period.
+In the app, this is shown as the monthly mortgage amount if IO is selected.
+[Learn More](https://en.wikipedia.org/wiki/Interest-only_loan)

 ## Interest Rate
 The interest rate is the amount a lender charges a borrower and is a percentage of the principal—the amount loaned.
 [Learn More](https://www.investopedia.com/terms/i/interestrate.asp)